Sigmanor/cherkasyoblenergo-api/README.md

 ## ⚡ Free API Access

-Since I host the app for my own needs, I can provide you with limited access (6 req/min) to the API for free.
+Since I host the app for my own needs, I can provide you with limited access (6 req/min) to the API and webhook notifications for free.
 Contact via [email](mailto:dock-brunt-rarity@duck.com) for access.